Netherlands to go into lockdown due to 'fifth wave with Omicron' | www.lokmattimes.com

 Netherlands to go into lockdown due to 'fifth wave with Omicron'

-The Hague, Dec 19 The Dutch government has announced a stricter lockdown out of fear for the rise ...
+Amsterdam [Netherlands], December 19 (ANI/Xinhua) The Dutch government announced a stricter lockdown on Saturday out of fear for the ...

-The Hague, Dec 19 The Dutch government has announced a stricter lockdown out of fear for the rise of the Omicron variant of Covid-19 in the country.
+Amsterdam [Netherlands], December 19 (ANI/Xinhua) The Dutch government announced a stricter lockdown on Saturday out of fear for the rise of the Omicron variant of COVID-19 in the country.

-"I stand here with a gloomy mind," Prime Minister Rutte said at a press conference on Saturday in the Hague.
+"I stand here with a gloomy mind," Prime Minister Rutte said at a press conference in the Hague.
 "The Netherlands is going into lockdown again."

 "That is inevitable.
 Omicron is spreading even faster than we feared.
-That is the complicated story we have to tell tonight," Xinhua news agency quoted him as saying.
+That is the complicated story we have to tell tonight," he said.

 Only essential shops like supermarkets, medical contact professions and car garages remain open, but all other shops and all education, the catering industry, restaurants, museums, theaters and zoos must close.